Macroscopic noise amplification by asymmetric dyads in non-Hermitian optical systems for generative diffusion models: Abstract

 \section{Abstract}

-{A strong response to external perturbations or system noise is being exploited for a new generation of sensors, hardware random number generators, and quantum and classical signal detectors.
-Such applications require the fulfilment of three drastic conditions: macroscopic response to small perturbations, capacity for calibration of imperfections of the system, and fast output data rate.
-Here, we study the response and noise amplification by asymmetric dyads in freely expanding non-Hermitian optical systems (such as polariton or photon condensates) and show that they fulfil these conditions.
-We show that by associating the direction of asymmetry with a spin or binary number while coupling several such dyads together leads to systems with required statistical distributions.
-We show that modifications of the pumping strengths can counteract bias resulting from natural imperfections of the system's hardware and develop the analytical expressions to such corrections to the leading order in asymptotic expansions.
-Our results suggest that the asymmetric non-Hermitian dyads are promising candidates for efficient sensors and random number generators with controllable statistical properties. }
+A new generation of sensors, hardware random number generators, and quantum and classical signal detectors are exploiting strong responses to external perturbations or system noise.
+Here, we study noise amplification by asymmetric dyads in freely expanding non-Hermitian optical systems.
+We show that modifications of the pumping strengths can counteract bias from natural imperfections of the system’s hardware, while couplings between dyads lead to systems with non-uniform statistical distributions.
+Our results suggest that asymmetric non-Hermitian dyads are promising candidates for efficient sensors and ultra-fast random number generators.
+We propose that the integrated light emission from such asymmetric dyads can be efficiently used for an analog all-optical degenerative diffusion models of machine learning to overcome the digital limitations of such models in processing speed and energy consumption.